 Shopping is a bit limited with Shades of Time (sunglasses), duty-free, CNBC Express, and Carolinas NewsBeat.

 Also an American Airlines terminal, this concourse offers 10 locations to whet the appetite, including Starbucks, Burger King, Salsarita's, and Farmers Market.
 You will also find Einstein Bros.
 Bagels, PZA (for a slice), Pronto!
 Mercato (Italian sandwiches), and Brioche Dorée (French bakery-inspired pastries, sandwiches, salads, soups, and quiche).
-Dale Earnhardt Jr.'s Whisky River serves up beer and wings, along with other pub-style food.
+Dale Earnhardt Jr.'s Whisky River, winner of the best airport bar in America for 2016, serves up beer and wings, along with other pub-style food.
 If you are just looking for a drink, stroll on over to the Explorer Lounge.

 Shopping here is pretty focused with CNBC Express and News, Carolinas NewsBeat, and New South Travelmart.